-- c.
-The flood gate was open (raised) at the time of the inspection and appeared to be in satisfactory condition. - d.
-In previous years, deposited sediment was observed in the bottom of the culvert, ranging from 0-2 inches deep, but inspection staff were unable to fully inspect the culvert this year.
-The previously observed deposited sediment is consistent with previous inspections and has been noted since 2006. - e.
+- a.
+The water level was below the lowest staff gauge reading upstream and downstream of the culvert. - b.
+The flood gate was open (raised) at the time of the inspection and appeared to be in satisfactory condition. - c.
+Deposited sediment was observed in the bottom of the culvert, ranging from 0-2 inches deep.
+The deposited sediment is consistent with previous inspections and has been noted since 2006.

+- d.
 Some of the gabion baskets upstream and downstream of the culvert have deteriorated or broken and riprap had fallen out of the baskets at some locations.
-Although the gabion baskets are no longer functioning as installed, no significant erosion was observed. - f.
-The railings at the upstream and downstream ends of the culvert were in satisfactory condition. - g.
+Although the gabion baskets are no longer functioning as installed, no significant erosion was observed. - e.
+The railings at the upstream and downstream ends of the culvert were in satisfactory condition. - f.
 Small trees and brush are growing around the downstream end of the culvert.

 - Cut and remove trees and brush near culvert ends.
 Chemically treat stumps with Garlon 3A herbicide (or other specialty herbicide for use in wetland sites and waterways) to prevent regrowth. - Monitor deposited sediment in the culvert. - Monitor upstream and downstream banks for erosion. - 3.
 Golden Valley Country Club Box Culvert, Overflow Weir, and Downstream Channel (Constructed 1994) - a.
 The channel and riprap armoring from Pennsylvania Avenue to the box culvert appeared to be in satisfactory condition. - b.
 The box culvert, joints, and railings appeared to be in satisfactory condition. - c.
 The overflow weir (earth berm) appeared to be in satisfactory condition and has been maintained by the Golden Valley Country Club staff as manicured fairway turf. - d.
-Some sediment deposition was observed on the north (left) bank just upstream of the box culvert.
+Some sediment deposition was observed on the north (left) bank just upstream of the box culvert on top of the riprap, consistent with previous years.